 Domain Names and Web Hosting

-As a website designer, one of the first questions I may ask might be “Do you have a domain name and web hosting provider.”
+As a website designer and developer, the first questions I ask are “Do you have a domain name, web hosting provider, and SSL.”
 The clients’ initial reaction is a puzzled look.
-Many people don’t realize these are two different pieces that, together, make up the way your website works on the World Wide Web.
+Many people don’t realize there are several different pieces that, together, make up the way your website works.
 In fact, many think that the domain name is the hosting service.
-If you are one of those people, let me help you understand the difference between the two.
+If you are one of those people, let me help you understand the parts that make up your website.

 Part 1: The Domain Name

 Domain name registration fees vary greatly depending on the registrar – from only $10-$100 per year.
 What’s the difference?
 ABSOLUTELY NOTHING!
 This fee only covers your registration – your ownership – of www.yourbiz.com for the period of time specified.
-You’ll find that in many cases, web designers and website developers offer the best prices for domain name registration – sometimes even free if you are purchasing a service from them – because they have already done the shopping, surfing, and comparing.
-Why recreate the wheel if you don’t have to?
+You’ll find that in some cases, hosting companies offer the best prices for domain name registration – sometimes even free – if you purchase other services from them.
 If you agree to have your website designer register your domain name, it is wise to have a representative from your company as the administrative email contact for the account.
 This way, if you should ever need or want to transfer your domain name, you have a way to access it.
 It is your domain name, after all.

 Part 2: The Web Hosting Service

 The web hosting service is the company who provides the actual server (computer space) on which all of your web pages reside.
-When visitors type in www.yourbiz.com the host server takes them to your designated web pages.
-All the pages, graphics, design aspects and styles are “uploaded” (copied) onto the web host server space and stored for you and your visitors to view.
+When visitors type in www.yourbiz.com, the host server takes them to your designated web pages.
+All the pages, graphics, design styles, and databases are stored on the server and stored for you and your visitors to view.

 You’ve probably seen banner advertisements for web hosting all over the internet.
 There are thousands of them – large and small.
 Like the domain name registration, fees vary greatly, ranging from $5 per month to hundreds per month.
 However, unlike domain name registration, there are BIG differences in hosting companies.

 The most obvious difference in web hosting services that I have seen is the CUSTOMER SERVICE.
 Sometimes, nothing beats the personal attention and quick response of a smaller business.
-Sure, Yahoo and others appear to offer what you may need, but when you run in to trouble, do the owners personally work you through it?
+Sure, GoDaddy and others appear to offer what you may need at a super low introductory price, but when you run in to trouble, do the owners personally work you through it?